AIMS/data-plaform/docs/index.md

 Available Clients
 -----------------

-At this time there is only one client
+At this time there is only one client specifically made for __AIMS DataPlatform API__ however any *REST* client will work.

 Platform | Client
 ---------|--------------------------------------------------------------------